 A security deposit is required on all new accounts.
-The amount of the security deposit will be equal to two times the highest bill for that location for existing services or \$300.00 for a new construction.
-However, this security deposit can be waived under the following circumstances:

 - 102.1.1.
+For a Member seeking to establish a permanent residence the amount of the security deposit will be equal to two times the highest bill for that location for existing services or \$300.00 for a new construction.
+However, this security deposit can be waived under the following circumstances: - 102.1.1.1.
 A new Member may choose to have the Cooperative perform a credit check to determine if a security deposit is needed (\$5.00 credit application fee paid by Member).
-If the credit check indicates that a security deposit is not required, the deposit amount will be waived. - 102.1.2.
-The Cooperative also offers a pre-paid account similar to a pre-paid phone service.
-Under this option, no deposits are required.
-A Member simply purchases a certain amount of electricity in advance.
-The Member will be notified by phone or email when the balance is low.
-The Member can then purchase more energy.
-This can be done daily, weekly, monthly or as often as one wishes.
-If a meter runs out of money, the account will be disconnected automatically.
-More information can be found on our website at www.the Cooperativeok.coop.
+If the credit check indicates that a security deposit is not required, the deposit amount will be waived. - 102.1.1.2.
+In lieu of a deposit, Members whose services can be served by a self-contained meter with a disconnect relay may opt in to the Cooperative's pre-paid billing program described in section 104.2. - 102.1.2.
+For members not establishing a permanent residence the amount of the security deposit will be equal to \$300 or two times the highest expected monthly bill for that location, whichever is greater.
+The estimate for the bill will be based on the appropriate rate tariff and: - past energy consumption and demand, if applicable - electrical usage information provided to the Cooperative by the Member from an engineer or electrician's estimate - energy consumption information from a similar facility known to the Cooperative - historic energy consumption records from a similar existing facility the Member owns - calculated usage based on the size of the transformer being installed to serve the load, and the estimated number of hours the load will be active each day during its highest expected consuming month.